-If you have been involved in a truck accident that you were not responsible for causing, you may be eligible to receive compensation for your pain and suffering.
-The damages paid out to accident victims are largely meant to compensate you for your physical, mental, and financial losses (compensatory damages), although certain damages may be awarded as a way of punishing the reckless offender (exemplary damages).
+If you were involved in a truck accident in Frisco, Texas, or other surrounding Texas cities, you might be eligible to receive compensation for your pain and suffering.
+The damages paid to accident victims of personal injuries are largely meant to compensate you for your physical, mental, and financial losses.
+Certain damages may be awarded as a way of punishing the reckless offender, though.

 Here at Underwood Law Office, we do not take your losses lightly.
 Nobody has the right to endanger you in this way.
-No matter what hardships you may be facing, a Frisco truck accident lawyer can be there to help set your mind at ease during this difficult time.
+No matter what hardships you may be facing, our Frisco Texas truck accident lawyers can be there for you.
+Our firm’s goals include setting your mind at ease during this difficult time.

 Damages are not uniformly awarded to victims.
-By design, they are meant to reflect your unique hardships while also accounting for the contributing circumstances that led to your accident.
+They are meant to reflect your unique hardships by design while also accounting for the contributing circumstances that led to your accident.
 Generally, the more severe your losses are, the more compensation you may be eligible to receive.

 Recoverable damages are broken into two categories under Texas law:

 Compensatory Damages Repays You for Your Direct Losses